stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 </center>

-Our first change has to do with our BAM file is downloaded.
+Our first change has to do with how our BAM file is downloaded.
 Although `dx-app-wizard` automatically generates a line that will download the input file and rename it, we want to keep the original file name because FastQC uses the input file as part of the report name.
 Remove the `-o bam_file` portion so the line looks like the following:

 ```bash
 dx download "$bam_file"       # Downloads our input BAM file without renaming